huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 If you want to manually approve which users can access repos in your collection, you must set it to **Manual Review**.
 When this is the case, you will notice a new option:

-**Notification frequency** lets you configure when to get notified about new users requesting access.
+**Notifications frequency**, which lets you configure when to get notified about new users requesting access.
 It can be set to once a day or real-time.
 By default, emails are sent to the first 5 admins of the organization.
 You can also set a different email address in the **Notifications email** field.

 <div class="flex justify-center" style="max-width: 750px">
     <img